How Can CBD Oil Help With Lyme Disease?

 The study suggested that cannabinoids inhibit the production of pro-inflammatory cytokines in both human cell cultures and animal models.
 This action has been thought to be mediated mainly by CB2 receptors (20).

 Some Lyme disease symptoms are similar to those of brain inflammation (encephalitis).
 Encephalitis symptoms may include headache, fever, fatigue, muscle and joint pain, seizure, hallucination, slurred speech, and loss of consciousness (21).
+Encephalitis, caused by Lyme or otherwise, is always very serious and must be treated by a qualified physician.

 CBD vs. Heart Palpitation